loconomics/loconomics/docs/PackageVariables Proposals.md

 Question: Its better save Variables on [PricingEstimateDetail] table or in the [PricingVariablesValues] table?
 On last case: we add PricingEstimateID and PricingEstimateRevision fields, with value 0 for providers value.

-This is an altenative approach to save customer variables values for the case of a booking/pricing-estimate, its remove VariableID from [PricingEstimateDetail] (and some related clean-up) and save variables values in only one place, to have both provider and customer values in the table [PricingVariablesValues].
+This is an altenative approach to save customer variables values for the case of a booking/pricing-estimate, its remove VariableID from [PricingEstimateDetail] and some more related clean-up, and save variables values in only one place, to have both provider and customer values in the table [PricingVariablesValues].
 Next is an example of this proposal, to compare and to discuss about.
 The example data is the same as in the previous example but with the alternative scheme:

 ###[PricingEstimateDetail] example values